How to Buy OTT Advertising in 2024

 Depending on your campaign goals, you can be measuring lift metrics like brand awareness, perceptions, familiarity, favorability, and purchase intent, as well as bottom-of-funnel metrics, like location attribution, site attribution and conversion, offline sales lift, and foot traffic.

-For the majority of brands, OTT is going to play an important role in their advertising strategy.
+For the majority of brands, OTT advertising is going to play an important role in their marketing strategy.
 And there is no better time than the present to start testing the waters and learning the ropes.

 Help your advertisers buy OTT ads the easy way—check out Madhive’s OTT platform.